benjenq/ESLocalizeTool/README.md

 ## Supplemental Instruction

-1. If your python version is 3.7.x or less, you will got `Limited functionality` warrning.
-You can not enable and check `Overwrite source` because old python command `copytree()` and `rmtree()` is not compatible.

-2. You can use `pyinstaller` command to create direct executable file:
+1. You can use `pyinstaller` command to create direct executable file:
 ```
 pyinstaller ESLocalied_ui.spec
 ```
 or download executable file from [`Release`](https://github.com/benjenq/ESLocalizeTool/releases) tab.

-3. When localization process finished, A file `reports.txt` created ( located in the ES source directory when check `Overwrite source ?` or under output folder).
+2. When localization process finished, A file `reports.txt` created ( located in the ES source directory when check `Overwrite source ?` or under output folder).
 You could see from `reports.txt` which code of files has been modified.

 ## Author